gahag/tpc/readme.md

 ## Synopsis

 TPC is a parser combinator that uses c++ templates to combine and generate parsers at compile time.
+It intends to be uncomplicated, easy to use and fast.
 TPC is inspired by [Parsec](https://github.com/aslatter/parsec).

 TPC is still in an early development stage, thus it might have some bugs or missing features.
 It also might face big changes.
 Backwards compatibility is not guaranteed.